7 Cheap Ways to Stay Warm Without Cranking the Heat

 Heads up: some of the links in this post are affiliate links.
 That means if you click and purchase, we may get a commission.
 It’s how we keep this site running without cluttering it with ads.

 At –27°C on a Thursday night in Winnipeg, your phone pings with a Hydro usage alert just as the furnace kicks on again.
-The thermostat is already nudged down to 19°C, you’re wearing wool socks and your favourite hoodie, and yet a thin, icy draft still snakes along the floor from the patio door.
-Cranking the heat feels tempting—but when Manitoba Hydro warns the average detached home can burn through 60% of its energy on space heating alone, you know that extra degree or two adds up fast over a long Canadian winter.
+The thermostat is already at 19°C, you're wearing wool socks and your favourite hoodie, and yet a thin, icy draft still snakes along the floor from the patio door.
+It's the same story in a damp Vancouver condo, a windy Toronto apartment, or an old Halifax row house — you're paying to heat the outdoors.

 Quick Overview: Our Top Picks